jamieqianhui/jamieqianhui.github.io/about.md

 ## About
 **Hello!
-Welcome to my blog!** This is a space where I document my learnings and share data analytics/tech-related information and some real estate knowledge with data enthusiasts!
+Welcome to my blog!** This is a space where I document my learnings and share data analytics / real estate related information with data enthusiasts!
 <br>
 <br>
 ## Summary

-Trained in data analytics and real estate, Jamie has delivered scalable data-driven projects with a focus on revenue acquisitions, feasibility studies and business process improvement to real estate consulting firms, government agency and property developer conglomerate.
-She is experienced in the fields of Data Analytics, Market Research and Real Estate Cash Flow Analysis.
-Jamie is passionate about data stewardship and make investments in ETFs/Stocks during her free time.
+I am a full-stack data analyst, trained in the fields of data engineering and analytics.
+Beginning in 2016, I have delivered scalable data-driven projects with a focus on revenue acquisitions, feasibility studies and business process improvement to real estate consulting firms, government agency and property developer conglomerate.
+Apart from data analytics and stewardship, I am passionate about wealth management and make investments in ETFs/Stocks during my free time.

 <br>